anyaevostinar/anyaevostinar.github.io/classes/111-f22/variables_prep.md

 * Explain what happens when one variable is assigned the value of another variable
 * Be able to predict what value a variable will have at the end of a program, especially when the program uses and changes multiple variables
 * Be able to draw reference diagrams to show what is happening with a variable in a program, especially when the variable is changed
+* Be able to use several variables in a program to solve a problem
 * Be able to explain the similarities and differences between variables in programming, math, and other contexts

 ## Readings